 Dr. Michael’s teaching is guided by the theories and works of Nobel Laureate Herbert A. Simon in the area of active learning and the proposition that “Learning results from what the student does and thinks and only from what the student does and thinks.
 The teacher can only advance learning by influencing what the student does to learn,” (as quoted in Ambrose, S.A., et al. 2010).

-Our doctoral program is delivered in a convenient hybrid format, meeting the first Friday and Saturday of the semester.
+Our program offers fully online coursework with an on campus immersion meeting the first Friday and Saturday of each semester.

 Course descriptions are available in the academic catalog.

 Florida Southern College reserves the right to revise fee schedules.